Gao Changgong: Biography

-The song and the dance are long lost in China; however, it was introduced into Japan during the Tang Dynasty with Lanling known as Ranryōō (蘭陵王 (らんりょうおう), Ran-ryō-ō), and is still being performed in some ceremonies today.
+The song and the dance are long lost in China; however, it was introduced into Japan during the Tang dynasty with Lanling known as Ranryōō (蘭陵王 (らんりょうおう), Ran-ryō-ō), and is still being performed in some ceremonies today.

 After the death of Gao Zhan, Gao Changgong's cousin Gao Wei ascended the throne.
 Gao Changong's reputation, competence and influence over the army upset the young emperor.
 Gao Wei asked Gao Changgong about the battle at Jinyong: "You penetrated too deeply into the formation; if you had suffered a military reverse, it would be too late to regret such an action."
 Gao Changgong replied: "I am responsible for our family affairs, I did it without considering the consequences."
 The emperor, hearing the reference to "family affairs" became suspicious.
 He was afraid that Gao Changgong might overthrow him.
 Many members of the Gao family had met their ends at the hands of brothers and cousins, and he became paranoid that he would have the same fate.

 To avoid the emperor's suspicion and jealousy, Gao Changgong often pretended to be sick, staying away from wars and politics.
-No matter how low a profile he kept, the emperor still sent him a cup of poisonous wine one day in 573 A.D.
+No matter how low a profile he kept, the emperor still sent him a cup of poisonous wine one day in June or July 573 A.D.
 Gao Changgong drank the wine and ended his life, probably in his early 30s.

 Four years after Gao Changgong's death, having lost one of its greatest generals, Northern Qi was destroyed by Northern Zhou.
 All the members of the Gao royal family were slaughtered.

-In 1999, within the cave of Longmen, a message was found carved into a statue, indicates that the Prince of Lan Ling had living descendants.
+In 1999, within the cave of Longmen, a message was found carved into a statue, indicating that the Prince of Lanling had living descendants.

 Popular culture

 Gao Changgong is one of the 32 historical figures who appear as special characters in the video game Romance of the Three Kingdoms XI by Koei.
 His story is also dramatized in the 2013 television series Prince of Lan Ling and 2016 television series Princess of Lanling.

 Gao Changgong appears as a character in Fate/Grand Order as "Prince of Lan Ling" and is voiced by Mori Nanako.
+He also makes an appearance in the popular mobile game Legend of the Phoenix as a confidant and a partner, and in mobile MOBA Honor of Kings as an assassin jungler.

-He also makes an appearance in the popular mobile game "Legend of the Phoenix" as a confidant and a partner.
+In "Ranryō-Ō" (蘭陵王, Prince Ranryō), the final story written by Japanese novelist Yukio Mishima, members of the Tatenokai ("Shield Society") gather at the barracks after an exhausting day of training to listen to one of their ranks play a rendition of "Ranryō-Ō" on the yokobue.